znuny/Znuny4OTRS-CTI/README.md

 **Prerequisites**

 - The Znuny4OTRS-Repo package needs to be installed.
-You will find the package here: [http://znuny.com/d/Znuny4OTRS-Repo-1.0.0.opm](http://znuny.com/d/Znuny4OTRS-Repo-1.0.0.opm "Znuny4OTRS-Repo Download")
+You will find the package here: [http://znuny.com/d/Znuny4OTRS-Repo-1.0.0.opm](http://znuny.com/#!/znuny4otrs "Znuny4OTRS-Repo Download")
-- OTRS 3.1 or OTRS 3.2 needs to be installed
+- OTRS 3.1, OTRS 3.2 or OTRS 3.3. needs to be installed
 - An installed telephone client on your workstation which supports URL schemes
 - Configure your local CTI client/agent to open a new browser window (OTRS window) on every incoming phone call.
 For example: YOUR-OTRS-IP/otrs/index.pl?Action=AgentTicketPhoneCTI;CallerID=XXX